synthcmas/genex_project/README.md

 ## Notes

 - The notebook is interactive using `ipywidgets`.
 - Ensure `data/` and `plot_data/` are present for the notebook to run correctly.
-- Ensure `data/` and `plot_data/` are present for the notebook to run correctly.
-- Python plotting uses `matplotlib`; seaborn is optional.